coinbase/cdp-agentkit/CONTRIBUTING-PYTHON.md

 For instructions on manual end-to-end testing, see the [Testing](#testing) section.

-## Adding an Agentic Action to Langchain Toolkit
+## Adding an Agentic Action to LangChain Toolkit

 The action will be included automatically, all you need to do is add the action to the list of tools in the `CdpToolkit` class documentation in `python/cdp-langchain/cdp_langchain/agent_toolkits/cdp_toolkit.py`.